AntonioFasano/filleR/README.md

-Writing on the bored of your page
+Writing on the border of your page
 =================================

 Saving a figure as a PDF is nothing new for you and most likely you know that you can write a blank plot with `plot.new()` and add text to it with `text()`.
 The problem is that R adds white spaces every here and there aesthetic reasons; but, if you need to fill a form, you need to write your text exactly `n` inch from the borders and not `n` plus some offset.
 Obviously you have two alternatives: you adjust the your text printing command to take into account R white offsets; you set all  offsets to zero.
 The former is impractical also because the offset is in percent, so it is not a matter of simple subtracting a given delta.